Printer Friendly

 threshold stimulus a stimulus that is just strong enough to elicit a response.

-unconditioned stimulus any stimulus naturally capable of eliciting a specific response.
+unconditioned stimulus any stimulus that naturally evokes a specific response; see also conditioning.

-2. That which can elicit or evoke an action or response in a cell, an excitable tissue, or an organism.
+2. That which can elicit or evoke action (response) in a muscle, nerve, gland or other excitable tissue, or cause an augmenting action upon any function or metabolic process.

 Stimulus